 Refunds of credit card payments will be made when there has been an accidental overpayment less the merchant service fee payable.

 Cavell Leitch Limited trades as a company and not as a partnership.
-If a person is employed as a partner, that term indicates that that person is a leader in the field in which they practice; as an employee a partner is neither jointly (with others who are employed as partners) nor severally responsible for the debts or other obligations of Cavell Leitch Limited.
+If a person is employed as a principal, that term indicates that that person is a leader in the field in which they practice; as an employee a principal is neither jointly (with others who are employed as principals) nor severally responsible for the debts or other obligations of Cavell Leitch Limited.